-Sylvester Manor broke ground in September 2016 and expects to complete construction before winter on the first-of-its-kind in Suffolk County non-proprietary constructed wetland treatment system.
+Sylvester Manor broke ground on the first-of-its-kind in Suffolk County non-proprietary constructed wetland treatment system in September 2016 and expects to complete construction in early spring.
 The full system title is “Non-Proprietary Vegetated Gravel Recirculating Constructed Wetland Alternative Onsite Wastewater Treatment System.”
 The system will process effluent from new, temporary kitchen and restroom facilities.
-These facilities will provide ADA-compliant restrooms for Manor program participants and visitors, and bathrooms, showers, laundry and kitchen facilities for Sylvester Manor resident apprentice and WWOOFer farmers who reside at the Manor each year from April through October.
+These facilities will provide ADA-compliant restrooms for Manor program participants and visitors, and bathrooms, showers, laundry and kitchen facilities for Sylvester Manor resident apprentice and long-term volunteer (WWOOFer) farmers who live at the Manor April through October each year.